microsoft/typescript-benchmarking/ts-perf/packages/cli/README.md

     # Compare against a baseline
     ts-perf benchmark tsserver --baseline /path/to/baseline.benchmark --save /path/to/file.benchmark
     ```
-- Profile the commandline compiler (must be run within the TypeScript repo unless the `--tsc` and `--suite` options are provided):
+- Profile the commandline compiler (must be run within the TypeScript repo unless the `--builtDir` and `--suite` options are provided):
   ```powershell
   ts-perf profile --scenario Monaco --host node@11 --out /path/to/file.cpuprofile
   ```